How much should my dog sleep?

 Understanding your dog's sleep needs

-Unlike humans, dogs don't sleep for one long stretch at night.
-They spread their sleep throughout the day and night, intermittently napping and waking.
+Unlike humans, dogs don’t sleep for one long stretch at night.
+Like many other animals, dogs have adapted their sleep patterns to their environment, which affects their overall rest and well-being.
+They spread their sleep throughout the day and night, taking frequent naps and waking in between.

 On average, an adult dog sleeps about 12-14 hours a day, while puppies and older dogs may sleep even more.
 Their ancestral genetic coding instructs them to conserve energy and sleep more when not engaged in activities such as hunting, playing, or socialising.